astrom-tom/CatMatch/README.md

 # CatMatch

 Cat Match is a very simple open source tool (GNU3.0) that matches 2 different catalogs with one common column.
-It is written in python3.6 and requires numpy and [tqdm](https://github.com/tqdm/tqdm) (installable via pip).
+It is written in python3.6 and requires numpy and [tqdm](https://github.com/tqdm/tqdm), and [catscii](https://github.com/astrom-tom/catscii) (installable via pip).

+You can install it on your python distribution with

+*`pip install catmatch`

 Assuming you have two catalogs:
 Cat1: